Questions Frequently Considered

 - If your combined federal and state refund, as computed by us, is greater than our fee, and you have signed up for a Payoneer Prepaid MasterCard® through us, our fee will be deducted from your refund once it arrives in your account.
 There is no risk to you with this option, so even if you currently have a U.S. bank account, this is an attractive choice.

-- If you are using a U.S. bank account other than Payoneer for direct deposit of your refund, we will invoice you for our fee upon your approval to file.
-This is a change of policy effective January 29, 2018.
+- If you are using a U.S. bank account other than Payoneer for direct deposit of your refund, we will invoice you for our fee after successfully filing your return.

-- If you have a tax liability, or your refund is too small to cover our fee, we will invoice you upon your approval to file.
+- If you have a tax liability, or your refund is too small to cover our fee, we will invoice you after successfully filing your return.
 In this case, it’s not necessary for you to have a U.S. based bank account or credit card for you to pay us.
 Most clients find Transferwise an easy way to pay.
 Your tax payment to the IRS can be made by a transfer of funds from your foreign bank account, but it could be costly.
 See Foreign Electronic Payments.
 The fees and links for other private payment options endorsed by the IRS are described on the IRS site at Pay Your Taxes by Debit or Credit Card.

 If your refund does not arrive, or is less than we computed, or if your tax liability is more than we computed, we will contact the authorities to determine why.
 If the balance was adjusted to pay a previous tax liability, or for any other reason we could not have foreseen or prevented, we will bill you for any unpaid fee.
 If the tax is adjusted because of a mistake on our part, your tax preparation will be free.
 Yes, I actually said that: Your tax preparation will be free if we make a mistake.